 While educators and political supporters hailed the decision as a “huge win for America’s children,” industry insiders said the court’s ruling is unlikely to buffer the program from further political attacks.

-Several telecommunications companies, including Bell South, Southwestern Bell, GTE, and numerous states’ utility commissions, had challenged various aspects of the eRate.
+Several telcos, including Bell South, Southwestern Bell, GTE, and numerous states’ utility commissions, had challenged various aspects of the eRate.

-But FCC attorney Christopher Wright said AOL and other internet service providers pay into the universal service fund indirectly because they pay telephone line access charges.
+But AOL and other internet service providers pay into the universal service fund indirectly because they pay telephone line access charges, FCC attorney Christopher Wright contended.

 Tom Magee, an attorney with Vorys, Sater, Seymour and Pease LLP, a firm that specializes in eRate issues, said the program is still ripe for congressional review despite the court’s ruling.